Counting decomposable polynomials with integer coefficients

+(The same happens for polynomials with various restrictions which we previously considered in \cite{du1, du2, du3, du4}.)

 Counting decomposable polynomials over finite fields was first considered by Giesbrecht \cite{Gie}.
-He showed that the decomposable polynomials form an exponentially small fraction of all polynomials. von zur Gathen \cite{Gath15} recently gave general approximations to the number of decomposable polynomials with satisfactory (rapidly decreasing) relative error bounds; see \cite{Blank13,Zie} for further improvements. von zur Gathen also established results on counting decomposable multivariate polynomials over finite fields \cite{Gath11} and estimating the density of real and complex decomposable polynomials \cite{Gath17}.
+He showed that the decomposable polynomials form an exponentially small fraction of all polynomials.
+Recently, von zur Gathen \cite{Gath15} gave general approximations to the number of decomposable polynomials with rapidly decreasing relative error bounds; see \cite{Gath13} for some earlier work and \cite{Blank13,GGZ,Zie} for further improvements.
+Moreover, von zur Gathen also established results on counting decomposable multivariate polynomials over finite fields \cite{Gath11} and estimated the density of real and complex decomposable polynomials \cite{Gath17}.

-In this paper, we want to estimate the number of decomposable polynomials (over the integers $\Z$) with integer coefficients of fixed degree and bounded height.
+In this paper, we aim to estimate the number of decomposable polynomials with integer coefficients (that is, defined over the rational integers $\Z$) of fixed degree and bounded height.
 Here, the \textit{height} of a complex polynomial is the maximum of the absolute values of its coefficients.